jdee/ios-knob-control/README.md

   imageNamed:@"hexagon" and make sure to always use imageNamed:@"knob", enable all the controls and observe the behavior with just about any combination of parameters.
 Meaning and usage is explained for everything in the IOSKnobControl.h file.
-- The new round knob images are courtesy of Mike Calvert (@bloodymonster).
-- The text inputs for min and max have been replaced with--you guessed it--knobs.
-This gives a further example of use and a visual representation of the min and max for those not used to thinking in radians.
-- There is one known issue involving the min and max.
-In order to make 0 always be an acceptable value, the min and max should be limited to [-M_PI,0] and [0,M_PI], respectively.
-This is not currently enforced by the knob control itself, though the smaller min and max knobs respect those ranges in the sample app.
-However, it is possible to set these values close enough together that the user can effectively jump the min/max divide.
-In particular, if min == -M_PI and max == M_PI, in effect circular == YES.
-It should, in that case, be possible to turn the knob to any position, but only by going in the right direction, without crossing the space > max and < min.
-This will be addressed in the near future.
-- I got rid of the enumerated animation property, removing the rotary switch animation, which is troublesome, and combining the contents of the mode and animation enumerations into a single IKCMode enumeration.
-There are four defined values: IKCMLinearReturn, IKCMWheelOfFortune, IKCMContinuous and IKCMRotaryDial.
-Since rotary dial is being postponed until after the initial release, the first three now appear as options in a single segmented control in the demo app.
-In addition, there is now a scale property that specifies the time scale of the return animations for linear return and WoF modes.
-That is mapped to the value of a slider in the demo app.
-Slide to the left to reduce the time scale and speed up the animations.
-Slide to the right to include the time scale and slow animations.

 Media
 -----